Ella-bear/SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software Engineering is a systematic, disciplined, and quantifiable approach to the development, operation, and maintenance of software.
-It involves the application of engineering principles to software development to ensure that the software is reliable, efficient, and meets user needs.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems
 importance:
 - Higher Quality Software: By employing structured methodologies, software engineering ensures that the resulting software is reliable, maintainable, and efficient.
 - Cost Efficiency: It reduces the cost of development and maintenance by minimizing errors and rework.